sohaibMan/Movies-RESTFULL-API/README.md

 }
 }
 }
-#put movie (update with replacing the movie in the database)
-localhost:8080/api/v1/movies/573a1390f29313caabcd50e5
-body:(example): the exemple is the same as the post movie( provide the whole movie)
+dput movie (update with replacing the movie in the database) localhost:8080/api/v1/movies/573a1390f29313caabcd50e5 body:(example): the exemple is the same as the post movie( provide the whole movie)

-#patch movie by id (update without replacing the movie in the database)
+dpatch movie by id (update without replacing the movie in the database) localhost:8080/api/v1/movies/573a1390f29313caabcd50e5 body:(example)
-localhost:8080/api/v1/movies/573a1390f29313caabcd50e5
-body:(example)
 {